A complete solution for daring web developers

 For hardcore data filtering, we’ve added a powerful custom report module that allows administrators to literally export anything they need.

 It is user-friendly and uses Ajax to deliver a seamless experience.

-Speaking of complicated procedures, MusicFest impressed us with the amount of challenges in developing many micro-systems.
+Speaking of complicated procedures, MusicFest impressed us with the number of challenges in developing many micro-systems.
 One of which was to develop a scheduling system that follows the procedure around setting up stages and scheduling various performances during the festival.

 While we were building the business application, we started working on the public site redesign.
-The previous website had been made 3 years ago and lacked some essential aspects such as an improved mobile version (almost 30% of all visits happen on a mobile during the festival itself), better UX, simplified Content management system, and an optimized Information Architecture.
+The previous website had been made 3 years ago and lacked some essential aspects such as an improved mobile version (almost 30% of all visits happen on mobile during the festival itself), better UX, simplified Content management system, and an optimized Information Architecture.